geodynamics/aspect/doc/sphinx/user/extending/testing/running-tests.md

-we compute via postprocessors) as well as for integers such as the number of iterations that is printed in the screen output.[^footnote1] Unfortunately, systems almost always differ by compiler version, processor type and version, system libraries, etc, that can all lead to small changes in output &ndash; generally (and hopefully!) not large enough to produce *qualitatively* different results, but *quantitatively* large enough to change the number of iterations necessary to reach a specific tolerance, or to change the computed heat flux
+we compute via postprocessors) as well as for integers such as the number of iterations that is printed in the screen output.[^footnote1] Unfortunately, systems almost always differ by compiler version, processor type and version, system libraries, etc., that can all lead to small changes in output &ndash; generally (and hopefully!) not large enough to produce *qualitatively* different results, but *quantitatively* large enough to change the number of iterations necessary to reach a specific tolerance, or to change the computed heat flux